 As well as planting ornamental plants, the fence line area is an excellent location to plant narrow, long vegetable garden beds.
 Your edible garden will make the space look authentic and functional as you make use of it to grow your own delicious food.

 Consider Planting Pots

 Decorative pots are both eye-catching and practical as a landscaping consideration for the fence line area.
-Make sure you align the pots evenly, consider using different colored pots to match any outdoor color schemes that you have going on.
-To add some more color and make the area more aesthetically appealing, grow several varieties of plant in the same pot.
+Make sure you align the pots evenly and consider using different colored pots to match any outdoor color schemes that you have going on.
+To add some more color and make the area more aesthetically appealing, grow several varieties of plants in the same pot.

 Let it Bloom

 If you would like blooming flowers near your fence line, plant some ornamental grasses with poppies or hydrangeas.
 These perennials will look beautiful when they bloom in full force in the spring and summer months.
 Also, consider growing flowering herbs such as lavender and chives.
 Not only do they look great, but they also add a distinct aroma to your garden area that can evoke nostalgia for years to come.